jepstein-eagle/adaptable/packages/adaptable/readme/readme-list.md

 # AdapTable 'ReadMe' Docs

-We provide a number of ReadMe docs each of which address a different general area of how AdapTable works.
+We provide a number of ReadMe docs each of which addresses a specific area of AdapTable functionality.

-These are to be used in conjunction with the [AdapTable Developer Documentation](https://api.adaptabletools.com).
+These should be used in conjunction with the more technical [AdapTable Developer Documentation](https://api.adaptabletools.com).

-> The main source of AdapTable Help used to be our [Zendesk Pages](https://adaptabletools.zendesk.com/hc/en-us/articles/360007083017-Help-) but these have been replaced by these 'Read Me' docs and the Developer Documentation that is automatically produced.
+> The main source of AdapTable Help used to be in [Zendesk](https://adaptabletools.zendesk.com/hc/en-us/articles/360007083017-Help-) but these have been replaced by these 'Read Me' docs and the Developer Documentation that is automatically produced.

 ## Version-Related
  - [Adaptable Core](../README.md)